Seb-geospatial/BlenderMapDEM/README.md

 This module also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
 This must be done in order for the function to access the global DEM datasets hosted by OpenTopography through their API.

 Please refer to the `demo/` folder of this repository to view a [guided workflow demonstration](demo/demonstration_workbook.ipynb) using the functions of this package in the form of a jupyter notebook.
-You can also find example python scripts as well as example DEM data in order to better understand how to use these functions.
+You can also find an example python script that will be fed into Blender as well as example DEM data in order to better understand how to use these functions.

 <br/>

 ## 🔧 Installation <a name = "installation"></a>
-Please follow the following steps to install this package and enable its functionality both with fetching DEM images (using OpenTopography), as well as rendering images (using Blender)
+Please follow these steps to install this package and enable its functionality both with fetching DEM images (using OpenTopography), as well as rendering images (using Blender).

 ### Step 1: Preliminary Steps
-To install this module, begin by first downloading [Blender](https://www.blender.org/download/) as well as obtain an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api).
+Begin by first downloading [Blender](https://www.blender.org/download/) as well as obtain an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api).

 ### Step 2: Install Package Through Git
-Then run the following command in your terminal:
+Then, to install this module, run the following command in your terminal:

 `pip install git+https://github.com/Seb-B-364/BlenderMapDEM.git`